1. WALK AND WRITE

 5. MINI WHITEBOARDS

 Each student needs a mini whiteboard, marker, and eraser.
 Ask students questions from the task cards or place them under a document camera.
 Have students write answers on their mini whiteboard and hold up.
 Walk around and give them a thumbs up if correct or a discreet head shake if incorrect.
-Students need to correct their answer until they get a thumbs up.
+Students need to correct their answers until they get a thumbs up.
 Encourage students to try and answer on their own, without looking at the other whiteboards.
-Good, quick formative assessment and students LOVE writing on mini whiteboards!
+Good, quick formative assessment, and students LOVE writing on mini-whiteboards!

 *Extension- Do this activity in small groups and designate a student to lead each group and ask the questions and check answers.
 You’ll need to teach expectations for the leaders about being kind with their feedback, not condescending.
 I love seeing how excited the leaders get to be “the teacher”!